bids-standard/bids-website/docs/blog/posts/2019-12-31-meet_the_bids_steering_group.md

 I'm an AXA Postdoctoral fellow at Universidad Politécnica de Madrid.
 My research focuses on understanding brain dynamics to improve clinical applications and ultimately people's lives.
-I study brain activity in healthy and pathological conditions (e.g. epilepsy, Alzheimer's Disease, blindness, pain) with M/EEG.
+I study brain activity in healthy and pathological conditions (for example epilepsy, Alzheimer's Disease, blindness, pain) with M/EEG.
 I pioneered The OMEGA, the first open repository fully dedicated to magnetoencephalography (MEG) and I contribute to the development of open software packages aimed to analyze neurophysiological signals, such as Brainstorm or Hermes.
 In the BIDS community I led the international effort to develop the [MEG-BIDS extension](https://doi.org/10.1038/sdata.2018.110).